Chart Color Schemes

 An assessment of population growth drivers in Mount Annan reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Mount Annan's population is estimated at around 12,113.
-This reflects an increase of 329 people since the 2021 Census, which reported a population of 11,784.
-The change is inferred from AreaSearch's estimate of 12,126 residents following examination of the latest ABS ERP data release in June 2024 and an additional 142 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,184 persons per square kilometer.
+Mount Annan's population, as of Nov 2025, is estimated at around 12,059.
+This reflects an increase of 275 people since the 2021 Census, which reported a population of 11,784.
+The change was inferred from AreaSearch's estimate of 11,955 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This level of population results in a density ratio of 1,178 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
 Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
-Considering these projections, the suburb is expected to expand by 192 persons to 2041, reflecting a gain of 1.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the Mount Annan statistical area (Lv2) is expected to expand by 192 persons based on aggregated SA2-level projections, reflecting an increase of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population